Serve in aCoupe glass

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

 The Scotch answer to the Manhattan.
 The Rob Roy is classically made with Angostura Bitters but in his 1948 The Fine Art of Mixing Drinks David Embury assets that Peychaud's combines more harmoniously with Scotch whisky.
-However, we favour Abbott's Bitters, or Angostura if they're not to hand, or alternatively 1 dash Angostura-style biters and 1 dash Peychaud's/creole bitters.
+However, I favour Abbott's Bitters, or if not to hand, 1 dash Angostura-style biters and 1 dash Peychaud's/creole bitters.
 Whatever bitters you use their inclusion is essential to the balance and complexity of this cocktail.

 Made with orange bitters this becomes a Highland or Highlander cocktail.